Ground states and associated path measures in the renormalized Nelson model: Absence of Ground States

 In this short section we complement the existence results of the previous one by proving the non-existence of ground state eigenvectors of the massless ($\mu=0$) Nelson operators $\NV_{\Geb,\UV}$ with $\UV\in(0,\infty]$ in the infrared singular case where

 If a binding condition is fulfilled, then this result is new only for $\UV=\infty$; see \cite{Hirokawa2006,Panati2009}.
 Thanks to an additional argument based on the bound \eqref{resexploc2aN} we can, however, drop the binding condition in the next theorem.
 Apart from this its proof is a simple modification of the one given for finite $\UV$ in \cite[Thm.~2.5(2)]{DerezinskiGerard2004} and \cite[\textsection5]{Panati2009}.
 Results based on path integration techniques proving the absence of ground states in Nelson type models with confining potentials and ultraviolet regularized interactions can be found in \cite{GHPS2009,GHPS2012,LHB2011,LorincziMinlosSpohn2002}.
+Ultraviolet regularized fiber Hamiltonians are treated non-perturbatively in \cite{Dam2018}.
+A non-perturbative proof of the absence of ground states for renormalized fiber Hamiltonians in the massless Nelson model has been achieved in~\cite{DamHinrichs2021}.

 \begin{thm} Let $\mu=0$, $\UV\in(0,\infty]$, and assume that \eqref{IRsing} is satisfied.
 Then $E_{\Geb,\UV}$ is not an eigenvalue of $\NV_{\Geb,\UV}$. \end{thm}